-Hanging my clothes all facing in the same direction
+Hanging my clothes all facing in the same direction.

 I use matching hangers.
 It really makes a difference in the appearance of your closet when the hangers are consistent.

-pants hangers, wood hangers for my husband’s shirts (best for large shoulders, but they do take up a lot of space.)
+- wooden hangers for my husband’s shirts (best for large shoulders, but they do take up a lot of space.)

-I designate a separate hanging section for clothes that need ironing/steaming so that they don’t get mixed in with the ready to wear items.
+I designate a separate hanging section for clothes that need ironing/steaming so that they don’t get mixed in with the ready-to-wear items.